uniwebcms/dev-tools/src/templates/project/README.md

 # Uniweb Framework

-A web development framework built on separation of concerns. **Content** lives in sites — markdown files and assets. **Foundations** provide the React components that render that content.
+A web development framework built on separation of concerns. **Content** lives in sites—markdown files and assets. **Foundations** provide the React components that render that content.

-This architecture means content teams and developers work independently — content editors compose pages using intuitive components, developers build those components.
+This architecture means content teams and developers work independently—content editors compose pages using intuitive components, developers build those components.

+> **Foundations scale to your needs.** Build a minimal Foundation for a single site (like any React framework) or create a comprehensive design system with presets, theming, and visual editor integration.
+The framework supports the entire spectrum—from hardcoded components for one project to product-grade Foundations serving multiple sites with content creators who never touch code.

 ## Core Concepts